Prince Saydee

-Prince Saydee is a Liberian footballer who currently plays for Hartford Athletic in the USL Championship.
+Prince Saydee (born 20 February 1993) is a Liberian footballer who currently plays for Westchester SC in USL League One.

 Club career

 After spending his early years in his native Liberia, Saydee spent time on trial with Slovakian side Slovan Bratislava in 2016.
 In 2019, Saydee joined Atlanta SC in the United States.
 In January 2020, Saydee joined USL Championship side Miami FC.
 Saydee was signed by Phoenix Rising FC on 4 January 2021.

 On 19 January 2022, Saydee signed for USL Championship club Hartford Athletic.

+Saydee joined Rhode Island FC in December 2023, ahead of their inaugural USL Championship season.
+Saydee played ten league games and one U.S. Open Cup game in the 2024 season for RIFC before his rights were sold to the Charleston Battery.

 International career

 Saydee was called up to the Liberian national team for a series of World Cup qualifying matches in 2013, making his debut on 7 September 2013 against Angola.